tceccarini/FPGAlix/docs/FPGAlix/01_Hardware.md

 Linux Systems guide (`docs/Misc/DE1-SoC_Embedded_Linux_Systems_1_9.pdf`), the two starting points this system was built from, and are documented no further here.
-The chapters above account for everything specific to this project: the camera, its clocking, and the path from acquisition to DDR3.
+The chapters above account for everything specific to this project: the camera, its clocking, the path from acquisition to DDR3, and the 7-segment displays.

 ## References